This service charter sets out the standard of service you can expect to receive from the Australian Maritime Safety Authority.

 CANBERRA ACT 2601

-- If you are dissatisfied with the way that we have handled your complaint, contact:
+- Finally, if you are not satisfied with the response provided by the AMSA CEO or the way we have handled your complaint, contact:

 GPO Box 442